 = Q * P = (48) ( $40) = $1,920

 = Fixed costs + Variable costs

 = F + (Q * v) = $1,200 + (48)($15) = $1,920

 Exhibit 1.
-Simple break even point analysis.
+Simple break-even analysis.
 Here, three factors make this example "simple."
 Firstly, fixed costs are constant at $1,200 for all unit volumes.
-Secondly, unit selling price is constant at $40.
+Secondly, the unit selling price is steady at $40.
 And, thirdly, total variable costs are proportional to unit volume.
-Variable cost per unit v is $15 and total variable cost is simply the product of v and unit volume.
-As a result, break even volume is 48 units.
-On the graph, break even volume is the horizontal axis point where Net Cash Flow is 0.
+Variable cost per unit v is $15, and the total variable cost is the product of v and unit volume.
+As a result, the break-even quantity is 48 units.
+On the chart, break-even volume is the horizontal axis point where Net Cash Flow is 0.

-The four lines on the graph show resulting vertical axis values as a function of horizontal axis units sold.
-Because the break even equation is a linear equation, all four "curves" graph as straight lines.
+The four lines on the graph show the resulting vertical axis values as a function of horizontal axis units sold.
+Because the break-even equation is a linear equation, all four "curves" graph as straight lines.
 The graph, in other words, plots unit volume (v) as an independent variable, along with results for three dependent variables: